-Does Aviva pay policy proceeds directly to the Trustees or the Beneficiary(s)?
+Does Aviva pay policy proceeds directly to the Trustees or the Beneficiary?

-As the policy will be held by the Trustees, Aviva will only ever pay the policy proceeds directly to the Trustees where those Beneficiary(ies) are aged under 18.
-See 'What happens when Beneficiaries reach 18?' for further details of what happens when Beneficiary(ies) reach age 18.
+As the policy will be held by the Trustees, Aviva will only ever pay the policy proceeds directly to the Trustees where the Beneficiary is aged under 18.
+See 'What happens when the Beneficiary reaches age 18?' for further details of what happens when the Beneficiary reaches age 18.

-In all other circumstances, the Trustees must pay the proceeds to the Beneficiary(ies), and where there are multiple Beneficiaries, to the Beneficiaries in the shares stated in the declaration of trust.
+In all other circumstances, the Trustees must pay the proceeds to the Beneficiary.